S1m0n5/prioritab/README.md

 # prioritab
 Italian Fork of Prioritab Extension

+### Improvements made:

+* Translation of the Tab in Italian :it:
+* Font changed to "Roboto"

+### Not implemented yet
+* Changed the background with https://source.unsplash.com/random